theodi/synthetic-data-tutorial/README.md

 - **Age**: age of patient
 - **Postcode**: postcode of patient

 We can see this dataset obviously contains some personal information.
 For instance, if we knew roughly the time a neighbour went to A&E we could use their postcode to figure out exactly what ailment they went in with.
-Or, if a list of people's NHS numbers were to be leaked in future, lots of people could be re-identified.
+Or, if a list of people's Health Service ID's were to be leaked in future, lots of people could be re-identified.

 Because of this, we'll need to take some de-identification steps.

 ## De-identification

-For this stage we're going to be loosely following the anonymisation techniques used when NHS England was [creating its own synthetic data](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data).
+For this stage we're going to be loosely following the de-identification techniques used when NHS England was [creating its own synthetic data](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data).

 We pass the data through the following de-identification process.
 If you look in `tutorial/deidentify.py` you'll see the steps involved in this.